 The former requirement of Rule 35(c) providing for the production of prior reports on other examinees by the examiner was a source of great confusion and controversy.
 This provision does not exist in the federal version of the rule, nor is the Committee aware of any other similar state court rule.
 After much deliberation and discussion, it is the Committee's view that this provision is better eliminated, and in the new rule there is no longer an automatic requirement for the production of prior reports of other examinations.
-Medical examiners will be treated as other expert witnesses are treated, with the requirement of a report under Rule 26.
+Medical examiners will be treated as other expert witnesses are treated, with the requirement of a reportdisclosure under Rule 26 with the option of a report or a deposition.
 The Committee notes that, as with other experts, the use of subpoenas to obtain prior reports remains an option for the practitioner in appropriate circumstances, subject to Rule 26 proportionality standards.